 |Tax on Distributed Dividend||-||10%#|

-From 1st April 2018, a 10 percent tax will be levied on the income arising out of the dividend distributed by equity-oriented mutual funds.
+A 10 percent tax is levied on the income arising out of the dividend distributed by equity-oriented mutual funds.

 |Purchase of shares on 1st January, 2017||1,000,000|